crf8472/libarcstk/CODING.md

   the functions in the logging API).
 - Usual way for template definitions is to reside in a separate .tpp file that is included by the .hpp file
-- Avoid inline definitions in the class body.
-An exception may be when very short inline friend functions are required, e.g. for operator ==
+- Avoid inline definitions in the body of non-template classes.
 - For templates, use ``typename`` for sites where base types are allowed and use ``class`` for sites where own class definitions are required.